Spanish–Moro conflict: Campaigns of 1886–1887 at Jolo

 Another expedition to Paticolo on February 24 resulted in the death of some 11 Moros and the wounding of 60.
-The Spanish forces lost 1 officer and 19 men wounded.
-15 from the disciplinarios.
+The Spanish forces lost 1 officer and 19 men wounded, 15 from the disciplinarios.

 On the 27th, four companies of artillery, a mountain section with two guns, a company of engineers, and 250 of the Fourth Regiment arrived at Jolo.
-On March 3 at daylight, an expedition nearly 2.000 strong left Jolo, under the command of General Arolas, for a march through the little-known district of Lati.
+On March 3 at daylight, an expedition nearly 2,000 strong left Jolo, under the command of General Arolas, for a march through the little-known district of Lati.
 On the afternoon of the same day the settlement of the Panglima Arosa was taken and destroyed, the Spanish having 7 wounded, the losses of the enemy being considerably greater.

-On the 11th another expedition, numbering 1,500 men, left Jolo on 7 war vessels in the harbor and disembarked at the point of Pandanan, in the eastern part of the island.
-A vigorous campaign was then begun, the Moros being defeated at Paticolo, Porrion, Piquidapo, and Piqnidajo on the 15th, 16th, 19th, 22d, 26th, and March 27, the dead Moros amounting to the number of 56.
+On the 11th, another expedition, numbering 1,500 men, left Jolo on 7 war vessels in the harbor and disembarked at the point of Pandanan, in the eastern part of the island.
+A vigorous campaign was then begun, the Moros being defeated at Paticolo, Porrion, Piquidapo and Piqnidajo on the 15th, 16th, 19th, 22d, 26th and 27th of March, the dead Moros amounting to the number of 56.
 The Spanish losses were 7 killed and 84 wounded in the several fights.

-Notwithstanding the apparent supremacy of Sukan Harun, the Moros of Jolo persisted in their allegiance to Amilol Quiram, and the Spanish Government gave up the attempt to force Harun upon the people.
+Notwithstanding the apparent supremacy of Sultan Harun, the Moros of Jolo persisted in their allegiance to Amilol Quiram, and the Spanish Government gave up the attempt to force Harun upon the people.
 Amilol Quiram was then recognized as the Sultan of Jolo.